VRCWizard/TTS-Voice-Wizard/README.md

 To be able to hear the TTS while outputing it though the microphone checkmark "listen to this device" for the virtual cable.
 Control Panel > Sound > Recording > Select the Virtual Cable Output > Properties > Listen
+(known issue, on computer restart listen to this device may not work.
+To fix this uncheck/apply and then recheck/apply changes.)
 ![Screenshot 2022-03-15 192241](https://user-images.githubusercontent.com/101527472/158493212-8b1db84b-bf10-45ae-bca4-71c858113bb9.jpg)